김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 “an astronomical unit of time.”

-Related forms spread widely throughout world languages:
+Related forms spread widely across world languages:

 • Latin hora